scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 * You may submit a topic as a team of 1 to 3 people.
 * At least one of the presenters has to know Clojure (or have the curiosity and capacity to learn).
 Other team members can contribute other parts of the story (e.g., domain knowledge and motivation).
 * Pre-recorded talks are encouraged.
 The Q&A will be live.
-* Proposals will include a draft tutorial at [Clojure-data-tutorials](https://scicloj.github.io/clojure-data-tutorials/), the [Noj book](https://scicloj.github.io/noj/), or related spaces.
+* Proposals will include a data analysis notebook draft at [Clojure-data-tutorials](https://scicloj.github.io/clojure-data-tutorials/), the [Noj book](https://scicloj.github.io/noj/), or related spaces.
-* The tutorials will be completed before the conference.
+* The notebooks will be completed before the conference.
 * It is recommended that proposals be worked on as projects on the [Open Source Mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring).
 * It is recommended to discuss your initial ideas with us as early as possible, and verify they make sense.
 * If you are looking for ideas, let us chat.
 We may connect you with somebody to join on their project.